Support for Relative Caregivers in Wisconsin

 Relative Caregiving E-Series

-An e-series is a collection of emails about a specific topic that will be sent to your inbox once a week.
+An e-series is a collection of emails on a specific topic sent to your inbox once a week.
 These emails will include information, resources, and tips to support you on your caregiving journey.
 It’s like a mini-lesson via email that you can read and use on your own time, and it’s completely FREE!

 This e-series is on relative caregiving.
 Join us on a four-week journey of learning common questions and answers about the changing role of grandparents in kinship care.
-Please note that while this e-series was intended for grandparents, some tips and strategies can be useful for any family member involved with kinship care.
+Although this e-series was intended for grandparents, some tips and strategies are useful for any family member involved in kinship care.

 No Matter What Families Videos